MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-editions-and-components-2017.md

 |-----------------------|-----------------|
 |[!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)]|[!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)] includes the [!INCLUDE[ssDE](../includes/ssde-md.md)], the core service for storing, processing, and securing data, replication, full-text search, tools for managing relational and XML data, and in database analytics integration.|

-**Developer, Enterprise Core, and  Evaluation Editions**
+**Developer, Enterprise Core, and  Evaluation editions**
-For features supported by Developer, Enterprise Core, and Evaluation editions, see features listed for the SQL Server Enterprise Edition in the tables below.
+For features supported by Developer, Enterprise Core, and Evaluation editions, see features listed for the SQL Server Enterprise edition in the tables below.

 The Developer edition continues to support only 1 client for [SQL Server Distributed Replay](../tools/distributed-replay/sql-server-distributed-replay.md).